nicholaswilde/recipes/docs/sauces-and-dressings/roasted-red-pepper-sauce.md

 Store refrigerated for up to 7 days.

-### Step 3
+!!! note

-Note: To roast red bell peppers, hold them over an open flame and roast them until black, turning as needed to roast all sides.
+    To roast red bell peppers, hold them over an open flame and roast them until black, turning as needed to roast all sides.
 Place them in a plastic bag and let them cool.
 When they are cool, peel the skin off.
 Do not rinse them, or you will lose all of the roasted flavor.

-### Step 4
+### Step 3

 Note: You can use jarred fire-roasted red peppers instead.

-### Step 5
+### Step 4

 Note: For a milder version of this recipe omit or cut in half the chipotle peppers in adobo sauce.
 You may add a teaspoon of smoked paprika in its place.